lydemann/Angular-demo-with-best-practices/README.md

+# AngularBestPracticesDemo
-# Todoapp with best practices
+A demo of Angular best practices including:

-This app is demostrating best practices for Angular and is developed after the [Angular Styleguide](https://angular.io/guide/styleguide).

-# Angular CLI
+- VSCode config for fix on saving and organize imports
+- Spinners
+- Auto formating and styling using TSLint and Prettier
+- A server to serve Todos and translations
+- ngx-translate for dynamic translations

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

 ## Development server